Koldar/crashc/wiki/03_MeetThePowerhouse.md

 Then
 ----

-We can improve readbiliy by adding the ´THEN´ section, thus *somewhat* achieving a pseudo BDD-style:
+We can improve readbiliy by adding the `THEN` section, thus *somewhat* achieving a pseudo BDD-style:

     #include <crashC.h>